magicznyleszek/fimder/README.md

 Mandatory:

-- change name to something meaningful:
-    - in project
-    - github repo
-    - domain
 - add LOAD MORE RESULTS button to searchResultsCtrl for when there are more pages of results from API

 Improvements: